How to Build Leadership Resilience During Change

 • What’s been the highlight of your week and why?

 Pro Tip: After asking a question, try using the playback technique.
-Repeat what you heard to show you're listening and ensure clarity.
-To promote resilience, invite folks to talk about their feelings and try to extract a deeper need from their share.
+Repeat what you heard to show you’re listening and ensure clarity.
+To promote resilience, invite people to talk about their feelings and try to extract a deeper need from their shares.

-Change resilience secret #4 – Asking reset questions calms overwhelm.
+Change resilience secret #4: Asking questions reduces feelings of overwhelm

-When you find yourself or your team stuck in a stress response, take a moment to look at the big picture.
+When you or your team find yourself stuck in a stress response, take a moment to step back and look at the big picture.
 Asking reset questions makes it easier to refocus and move forward.

 Here’s a basic framework to follow: